-8.6.8.2 IF RST -- IF PLL Counter Reset
+8.6.8.2 IF\RST - IF PLL Counter Reset

-When this bit is enabled, the IF PLL N and R counters are reset, and the charge pump is put in a TRI-STATE condition.
+When this bit is enabled, the IF PLL N and R counters are reset, and the charge pump is put in a Tri-State condition.
 This feature should be disabled for normal operation.

-a counter reset is applied whenever the chip is powered up through software or CE pin.
+NOTE A counter reset is applied whenever the chip is powered up through software or CE pin.